-The rounded profile receiver guarantee a quick instinctive aiming.
+The rounded profile receiver and the wide, stepped rib guarantee a quick instinctive aiming.

 The trigger guard, in heavy duty polymer, has an innovative new texture.
 Its new semi-square shape makes finger positioning easier.
 The rounded shape and absence of sharp corners have been designed for more rapid, more secure trigger grip.